-With the help of this analysis, adjustments are made to the scientific project that help to successfully withstand competitive capacitor designs.
-During the analysis, it is necessary to assess the strengths and weaknesses of the compared structures.
-For this purpose, all available information on competitive developments is used (Table 5.1).
+Using this analysis, the scientific project where modified to improve the designs and make it withstand successfully. in order to study this modification, the strengths and weaknesses of the comparative structures needed to be evaluated.
+All available information on competitive developments is used (Table 5.1).